mivek/PHPMetarTafParser/README.md

-PHPMetarTafParser
+#PHPMetarTafParser

-PHPMetarTafParser is a library written in PHP to parse METAR and TAF messages.
+PHPMetarTafParser is a library written in PHP(7.2) to parse METAR and TAF messages.

 The MetarParser and the TAFParser contain a method parse returning a metar object or a TAF object.

-#Model
+## Model

 ### AbstractWeatherContainer
 Abstract class containing the basic elements